 How much does a contractor license bond cost in Arkansas?

 The cost of a contractor license bond in Arkansas varies based on the type of bond being purchased.
-Contractor bonds required at the state level may be issued instantly for just $75, while city or county bonds may be issued for $100.
+Contractor bonds required at the state level are issued instantly and cost $75, while city or county bonds cost $100.

 Because these bonds are issued without underwriting, they may be purchased online in just a few minutes.
 Simply click Buy Now to purchase your surety bond via our secure bond checkout and be on your way to getting bonded as an Arkansas contractor today!

 |$10,000 Contractor Bond Required by state Contractors Licensing Board||$10,000||$75|

 |$2,000 Fort Smith Contractor Bond||$2,000||$100|

 |$10,000 North Little Rock Contractor Bond||$10,000||$100|

 Arkansas contractor bonds are required for commercial applicants and must be filed with the Contractors Licensing Board.
 This bond must be in an amount of $10,000 and ensures that the contractor will comply with all provisions under A.C.A 17-25-401 and all rules and regulations enforced by the Contractors Licensing Board.
 Licensees are also responsible for paying their taxes and other fees to the state.